InfiniteCuriosity/Ethical_use_of_AI/README.md

 AI will let you know why it made the decisions it made.
 They may not be the correct decisions, but at least you'll know.<br>

 <h4>5.
 List three things that would give better results</h4>
+<i>Next, return a list of three items that would give better results.</i>
 The system will return recommendations from each member of the team of rivals, it's pretty cool to see!

 <h4>6.
 How do our results here compare to the best results?</h4>
+<i>Compare our results to the best results for similar situations.
+Rate our results to the best results.</i>

 <h4>7.
 What are steps we can take to move closer to the best results</h4>
+<i>What are steps we can take to move closer to the best results?</i>

 <h2>Save this prompt and use it!!</h2>